AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 The local variables are declared in the private part, as required by the language, because they are shared data meant to be protected from race conditions.
-Therefore the only compile-time access possible is via visible subprograms and entries declare in the visible part.
+Therefore, the only compile-time access possible is via visible subprograms and entries declare in the visible part.
 Those subprograms and entries execute with mutually exclusive access so no race conditions are possible.